AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 ## Introduction to transforms

-GraphQL Mesh allows you to modify the schema easily, to control the contents of your GraphQL requests and responses;
+API Mesh allows you to modify the schema easily, to control the contents of your GraphQL requests and responses;
 you can use one of the built-in transforms or write your own.

 Each transformer can manipulate the schema the way it needs and return the modified schema.